-64. National plans are the fundamental building blocks of a strategy to combat MPP.
+- 65. National plans are the fundamental building blocks of a strategy to combat MPP.
 The proposed regional plan would support the implementation of national plans with a focus on common challenges.
 Actions at the regional level can provide synergies, source financial and technical support, foster policy alignment, enhance effectiveness and address transboundary challenges (e.g., garbage disposal by international shipping).
-The target areas would reflect the demand from countries as reflected in their national policies and approaches and the challenges common to many countries.
-These could include (examples only):

-- a) review of effectiveness of plastic bag regulations71 - b) assessment of microplastic pollution sources and flows marine and coastal species affected by marine debris through ingestion, entanglement, ghost fishing and dispersal by rafting, as well as habitat effects.
-100% of marine turtle species, up to 66% of marine mammal species, and 50% of seabird species are affected by entanglement or ingestion of plastics from the ocean 70https://wedocs.unep.org/bitstream/handle/20.500.11822/41840/AfricaGroupSubmission.pdf?sequence=1&isAl lowed=y

-69 BRS MEAs & Minamata Convention, 2021.
-Interlinkages between the Chemicals and Waste Multilateral Environmental Agreements and Biodiversity - Key insights.
-There are more than 800

-71 Hasson, R., et al. 2007.
-The Economics of Plastic Bag Legislation in South Africa.
-South African Journal of Economics 75(1): 66-83.

-- c) best practices in municipal contracting of waste service providers72 - d) guidelines on design/ implementation/ contracting of EIAs for landfill sites - e) review of technologies, such as incineration, including scalable technologies for use in rural areas and adoption of appropriate technologies developed by African entrepreneurs - f) design of institutional support for informal waste collectors / waste pickers73 - g) design of awareness programmes and sharing of awareness materials - h) financing of national action plans (see below 2.3.4).

-65. In the rapidly changing world of plastics, support for updating or revision of national strategies plans as may be required.74 Particular attention may be directed to marine sources of MPP, such as the design of extended producer responsibility for waste or lost fishing gear and schemes to dispose of end-of-life GRP (fiberglass) fishing vessels and recreational boats.75

-66. A range of country analyses (including several noted above) highlight many challenges common to Sub-Saharan countries: weak baseline information; weak capacity and finance for solid waste management; coordination among national institutions and with the private sector; circular economy technologies and investment climate; and support for the informal waste sector.
-A regional approach may leverage resources to address many of these shared challenges.

-67. A number of countries in the region produce raw or virgin plastic or industrial scale recycled plastic raw material.
-Defining a niche or role for African production of this raw and recycled plastic raw materials faces both opportunities and challenges.
-For example, regional schemes could require certified recycled content in selected plastic products, or tariff preferences for such product when sourcing African recycled plastic feedstuff.

-68. Updating or revision of national strategies plans as may be required with particular attention to marine sources of MPP, such as the design of extended producer responsibility for waste or lost fishing and schemes to dispose of end-of-life GRP (fiberglass) fishing and recreational boats.76 A range of country analyses (including several noted above (see section 1.3.2) highlight many challenges common to Sub-Saharan countries: weak baseline information; weak capacity and finance for solid waste management; coordination among national institutions and with the private sector; circular economy technologies and investment climate; and support for the informal waste sector.
-A regional approach may leverage resources to address many of these shared challenges.
+The target areas would reflect the demand from countries as reflected in their national policies and approaches (e.g. see par.
+1.3.2 above) and the challenges common to many countries.
+These could include (examples only): - a) review of effectiveness of plastic bag regulations69 - e) assessment of microplastic pollution sources and flows - f) best practices in municipal contracting of waste service providers70 - g) guidelines on design/implementation/contracting of EIAs for landfill sites - h) review of technologies, such as incineration, including scalable technologies for use in rural areas and adoption of appropriate technologies developed by African entrepreneurs - i) design of institutional support for informal waste collectors / waste pickers71 - j) design of awareness programmes and sharing of awareness materials - k) financing of national action plans (see below). - 66.
+In the rapidly changing world of plastics, support for updating or revision of national strategies plans as may be required.72 Particular attention may be directed to marine sources of MPP, such as the design of extended producer responsibility for waste or lost fishing gear and schemes to dispose of end-of-life GRP (fiberglass) fishing vessels and recreational boats.73 - 67.
+A range of country analyses (including several noted above) highlight many challenges common to Sub-Saharan countries: weak baseline information; weak capacity and finance for solid waste management; coordination among national institutions and with the private sector; circular economy technologies and investment climate; and support for the informal waste sector.
+A regional approach may leverage resources to address many of these shared challenges. - 68.
+A number of countries in the region produce raw or virgin plastic or industrial scale recycled plastic raw material.
+Defining a niche or role for African production of recycled plastic raw materials faces both opportunities and challenges.
+For example, regional schemes could require certified recycled content in selected plastic products or set tariff preferences for such product when sourcing African recycled plastic feedstuff.

-2.3.2 Shared knowledge, capacity building and raised public awareness
+2.3.2 Shared knowledge and capacity building and public awareness